mvolkmann/blog/src/astro.md

 place images under the `src/images` directory, import them into JavaScript code, and render them using the provided `Image` component.
+The `Image` component does not wait until it scrolls into view before loading the image.

 For example: